Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 In this tutorial learn how to use porPOIse with your own AR **layers** to place and adjust the **POI**s making up the AR experience.

-- **Layer:** Each individual AR experience or project exists on a separate ARpoise "layer."
-In the ARpoise app, a single location in the real world can have multiple projects at exactly the same site, but if each one is in a separate layer, they will not interfere with each other and will show up in the ARpoise app as separate entries in a list of available projects.
+- **Layer:** An ARpoise "layer" is an individual AR experience or project.
+A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
+When you stand at that site, the ARpoise app will show you a list of layers available for you there.

-- **POI:** A "POI" (Point Of Interest) is an asset or a group of assets (such as 3D models, sounds etc.), that all together make up your AR experience.
+- **POI:** A "POI" (Point Of Interest) is an asset or a group of assets (such as 3D models, images, sounds etc.), that all together make up your AR experience.

 ### Workflow: